 - many other marine species unique to this area such as corals, shellfish and crabs.

-As well as being home to many unique habitats and ecosystems the region provides an important migration path for species crossing the Pacific.
+As well as the unique habitats and ecosystems, the region provides an important migration path for species crossing the Pacific.

 What the sanctuary means

 Under the International Union for Conservation of Nature (IUCN) protected areas classification system, the sanctuary would be classified as category I – a strict nature reserve/wilderness area.